 Discovery needs to happen in real-time and therefore the communication mechanism across infrastructures that belongs to different administrative domains should not be blind; instead it should be guided by the semantics of the query in order to boost-up the discovery task.
 Infrastructures perform discovery using a suitable local semantic recommendation system.

-This use case can be generalized to other domains in which IoT devices are spitted in different administrative domains and discovery must be performed across them and avoiding flooding the infrastructures, i.e., relying on a guided system that will recommend to which infrastructures perform the discovery, and to which discard, leveraging the network load.
+This use case can be generalized to other domains in which IoT devices are spitted in different administrative domains and discovery needs be performed across them avoiding flooding the infrastructures, i.e., relying on a guided system that will recommend to which infrastructures perform the discovery, and to which discard, leveraging the network load.

 Source

 ETSI TR 103 714: “SmartM2M; Study for oneM2M Discovery and Query use cases and requirements”

+oneM2M TS-0012: “oneM2M Base Ontology”

+oneM2M TR-0045: “Developer Guide Implementing Semantics”

+oneM2M TS-0001: “Functional Architecture”

 Actors

-M2M Applications
+M2M Applications, M2M Service providers

+IoT devices from the different domains

 Medical staff, building staff, or technicians

-M2M Service providers

-IoT devices from the different domains

 Pre-conditions

 A network infrastructure distributed across different administrative domains.
 Intuitively, network infrastructure is a set of M2M devices and Application Entities (AE) that have been installed and registered to their corresponding MN-CSE (Middle Node – Common Services Entity).
-The MN-CSEs have in turn been registered to the corresponding IN-CSE (infrastructure Node – Common Service Entity).
+The MN-CSEs have in turn been registered to the corresponding IN-CSE (Infrastructure Node – Common Service Entity).

-All the different CSEs have contractual relationships with each other, resulting in a tree-like network topology.
-In this topology, the CSEs must rely on a “recommendation-like” system in order to assist the discovery resolution task performed by the CSEs involved in.
+All the different CSEs have “Semantic Discovery Agreements” (SDA) with each other, resulting in a tree-like network topology.
+In such a topology, the CSEs should rely on a “recommendation-like system” in order to assist the discovery resolution task performed by the CSEs involved in.
 As smarter is the “recommendation-like” system, as efficient will be the discovery in terms of time, CSEs visited, and number of query forwarded, among others.
 The discovery protocol should allow to express some network directives to address efficient routing across CSEs.

-Both the registering and the discovery must be expressed according to the oneM2M described in TS0012.
+Both the registering and the discovery should be expressed according to the oneM2M described in TS0012.
 Nevertheless, due to tailored-domain terms required in our use case, the registering and the discovery should be also expressed with specific domain ontologies like the different extensions of SAREF.

 Triggers

 The IoT energy devices, or a technician, send first a semantic discovery in order to find all the non-critical IoT devices allocated in the building.
 Then, a semantic discovery in order to find all the critical IoT devices from the eHealth domain, and if required, a last semantic discovery to find relevant medical staff that could be near critical devices.
-The different discovery tasks will rely on specific semantics, the first will contain information about devices and if they consume energy, the second about eHealth devices that are critical and can not be switched off, and finally, about people, their roles in hospital, and their location.
+The different discovery tasks will rely on specific semantics, the first will contain information about devices and if they consume energy, the second about eHealth devices that are critical and cannot be switched off, and finally, about people, their roles in hospital, and their location.

 Normal Flow

-Following the fist discovery task is showcased:
+Following the first discovery task is showcased:

-An IoT energy device, or a technician, sends a SPARQL query to its CSE.
-The SPARQL query will contain terms about sensors that consume energy, are not from the eHealt domain, and are located in the building.
+An IoT energy device, or a technician, sends a query to its CSE.
+The SPARQL query will contain terms about sensors that consume energy, are not from the eHealth domain, and are located in the building.

 The CSE verifies the integrity of the query, and following, it tries to answer the query.
 If the CSE is not able, then, forwards the query to other CSEs located in different administrative domain.
 The CSE does not broadcast the query, but instead selects relevant CSEs to answer the query considering its embedded semantics thanks to the “recommendation-like” system.